 The D.R.I.V.E. (diversity, responsibility, inclusion, vision, and experiential learning) program provides a unique service for developmentally-delayed 18 to 21 year-old special education students.

 The program is funded by the Penn Yan Central School District, administered and coordinated by Yates County ARC, and located on the Keuka College campus.
+The program first began in 2007.

 In the program, Keuka College students (sophomores, juniors and seniors who are human services-related majors—psychology, occupational therapy, education and social work) serve as peer mentors to young adults with developmental disabilities as they assimilate into the college environment and explore their personal goals.